 - Keep looking ahead

 Another option is to use forecasts.
-Then we keep the budget, but use forecasts that are constantly floating.
-We get a clearer picture of the period ahead of us and can implement measures more quickly, based on the forecasts we have ahead of us.
+Then we keep the budget, but use forecasts that are constantly doing the work in the background.
+Based on the forecasts, we get a clearer picture of the period ahead of us and can quickly implement measures suitable for your business.

 Azets delivers simple budget tools to those who only use one budget throughout the year and do well with this.
 We can also deliver more advanced features through our budget tool Navita, which lets you work with revised budgets and multiple versions of forecasts.